colelawrence/decipad/README.md

 yarn serve:all
 ```

-> If you want to suppress some pesky react browser warnings, run `NEXT_PUBLIC_DECI_SUPPRESS_WARNINGS yarn serve:all` instead

 ### Testing the project

 To run the unit tests for all the monorepos in the project, you can run the following: